vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 Tokyo Games and the role of the Games in reflecting the global culture of a time period.
-Historic events like the 1980 Moscow Games that were boycotted by the US and many other countries, the several instances of Games that were cancelled during the World Wars, and the late 1980s advent of professional superstar Olympians all potentially provide insights into the story told by the data.
+Historic events like the 1980 Moscow Games that were boycotted by the US and many other countries, the several instances of Games that were canceled during the World Wars, and the late 1980s advent of professional superstar Olympians all potentially provide insights into the story told by the data.